michelled/weavly.org/src/activities/directions-anywhere-anytime.md

 **To practice learning about our body position in relation to objects outside our bodies:**

 * Place similar objects (these can be animals, shapes, etc.) on the floor to the left and right of the learner
-* Ask the learner to walk to, hop to, etc. the circle on the left, the triangle on the right, etc. You can also play Simon Says with this part of the activity
+* Ask the learner move (walk to, hop to, etc.) to the another spot using left and right (the circle on the left, the triangle on the right, etc.).
+You can also play Simon Says with this part of the activity

 **To practice learning about the position of objects relative to one another:**

 * Draw a line down the middle of a piece of paper or a poster board
-* Place a pile of two different types of objects on the floor and ask the child to sort by placing all of the forks on the left and the knives on the right side of the paper, all the pigs on the left side, and the horses on the right side, etc.
+* Place a pile of two different types of objects on the floor and ask the child to sort by placing one item on the left side and the other on the right side of the paper.
+For example, forks on the left and the knives on the right side, all the pigs on the left side, and the horses on the right side, etc.

 ## Tips

-* Consider providing learners with a visual representation for left and right, such as using a different color nail polish on the left and right, placing a different color sticker on the left and right hands, or using bracelets that are two distinct colors
+* Associate colour with directions and provide learners with a visual representation for left and right.
+For example, use a different color nail polish on the left and right hand, placing a different color sticker on the left and right hands, or using bracelets that are two distinct colors
 * Select activities that learners like and enjoy doing

 ## Skill Development